deliveryhero/hfc-pubsub/README.md

 ## Adding a new subscriber

-1. Add your subscriber in `pubsub/subscriptions/name.of.pubsub.subscription` (Follow the template examples)
+1. Add your subscriber in `pubsub/subscriptions/name.of.pubsub.subscription.sub` (Follow the template examples)

 As a convention the name of the file should match the name of the subscription so the file structure is self-documenting.

-2. (Optional): By default, the subscriptions server will load all subscribers found in  `PUBSUB_ROOT_DIR/subscriptions`, however you can explicitly define which subscriptions the server should run by including a `subscriptions.json` file in `PUBSUB_ROOT_DIR/subscriptions.json` or by including a `PUBSUB_ROOT_DIR/subscriptions.service.js` file.
-Examples are found below.
+2. (Optional): By default, the subscriptions server will load all subscribers found in  `PUBSUB_ROOT_DIR/subscriptions` that are suffixed with `.sub` such as `pubsub/subscriptions/order.received.sub.js`.

 ## Running subscription handlers